vizdata-f21/project-1-the_outliers/README.md

 than Toyota and Hyundai.
 This trend was not true across all brands, however (i.e. Coca-Cola and Pepsi).
-Going forward, this analysis tells us we should pay attention to Super Bowl commercials by Kia, the NFL, Pepsi, and E-Trade, as they have historically been reated highly.
+Going forward, this analysis tells us we should pay attention to Super Bowl commercials by Kia, the NFL, Pepsi, and E-Trade, as they have historically been rated highly.
 Graph two is a nice complement to graph one.
 Originally, we thought that the brands with the highest proportion of likes would also have many views, but this pattern was not true.
 In fact, there does not appear to be much